gadimbaylisahil/gadimbaylisahil/README.md

 I like writing software and it also happens to be my job.
 These days I am working on:

-- Remote consulting and engineering SME businesses at [lightfulweb](https://www.lightfulweb.com)
+- Consulting and engineering for SME businesses with [lightfulweb](https://www.lightfulweb.com)

 - Building payment APIs & services with [betterpayment](https://www.betterpayment.de)